Kopay: Education

 Kopay Christian College was founded in 1852 and it is one of the oldest High Schools in Sri Lanka established by the Church Missionary Society (CMS).
 This is the school where many old leaders studied in the late 19th century and early 20th century.

 Renowned philosopher and theologian Nallur Late.
 Srilasri Arumuga Navalar (1822–1879) is the founder of Kopay Navalar Boys School in 1872.
 Late.Murugasar Swaminathan J.P. was the founder of Kopay Saraswathy Girls' School in (1910).
 Later, both Swaminathan and Hon.C.
 W. Thamotharampillai who he was a High Court Judge and a renowned poet, amalgamated two schools in 1915 and named as Navalar Hindu Tamil Mixed School in Kopay.

 National College of Education (NCOE) is renovated in a donated land of Hon.
 Dharmalingam Siddarthan, Member of Parliament in 2001.
 Ministry of Education Sri Lanka is approved the proposal to establish a building with the funding of World Bank for 465 million Sri Lankan rupees.
-But the World Bank is refused to provide the total sum because of the Sri Lankan Civil War and provided 35 million rupees to the NCOE.
+But the World Bank refused to provide the total sum because of the Sri Lankan Civil War and provided 35 million rupees to the NCOE.
 With the financial help of Dr Aaru Thirumurugan along with Sivayogam Trust – London Muthumari Amman Temple, and donation from former Hindu Affairs Minister T. Maheswaran, NCOE is re-established in December 2004.

 Kopay Teachers' Training college is formerly known as 'Central Teachers College which is established by Late.Murugesar Swaminathan.J.P in 1881.

 It is one of the largest training college for teachers in the country.